-The Holland K index and variants are probability-based indices for psychometric forensics like the Bellezza & Bellezza indices, but make use of conditional information in their calculations.
+The Holland K index and variants are probability-based indices for psychometric forensics, like the Bellezza & Bellezza indices, but make use of conditional information in their calculations.
 All three estimate the probability of observing wij or more identical incorrect responses (that is, EEIC, exact errors in common) between a pair of examinees in a directional fashion.
 This is defined as

 Here, Ws is the number of items answered incorrectly by the source, Wcs is the EEIC, and Pr is the probability of the source and copier having the same incorrect response to an item.
-So if the source had 20 items incorrect and the suspected copier had the same answer for 18 of them, we are calculating the probability of having 18 EEIC (the right side), then multiplying it by the number of ways there can be 18 EEICs in a set of 20 items (the middle).
-Finally, we do the same for 19 and 20 EEIC, and sum up our three values.
+So, if the source had 20 items incorrect and the suspected copier had the same answer for 18 of them, we are calculating the probability of having 18 EEIC (the right side), then multiplying it by the number of ways there can be 18 EEICs in a set of 20 items (the middle).
+Finally, we do the same for 19 and 20 EEIC and sum up our three values.
 In this example, that would likely be summing three very small values because Pr is being taken to large powers and it is a probability such as 0.4.
-Such a situation would be very unlikely, so we’d expect a K index value of perhaps 0.000012.
+Such a situation would be very unlikely, so we’d expect a K index value of 0.000012.

-If there was no cheating, the copier might have only 3 EEIC with the source, and we’d be summing from 3 up to 20, with the earlier values being relatively large.
+If there were no cheating, the copier might have only 3 EEIC with the source, and we’d be summing from 3 up to 20, with the earlier values being relatively large.
 We’d likely then end up with a value of 0.5 or more.

 The key number here is the Pr.
 The three variants of the K index differ in how it is calculated.
 Each of them starts by creating a raw frequency distribution of EEIC for a given source to determine an expected probability at a given “score group” r defined by the number of incorrect responses.